 What people can’t argue with, however, is Zillow’s absolute dominance of the real estate industry.
 The numbers speak for themselves – An astonishing 73 million people visited Zillow in April 2016, and 186 homes are viewed on Zillow every second.
 Regardless of how you feel about Zillow, do you really want to be invisible on the world’s largest real estate website?

-Zillow Premier Agent, the advertising platform used by Zillow (as well as Trulia) allows you to promote your listings AND connect with new clients.
+This is why you need to understand the ins and outs of Zillow Premier Agent, which is Zillow’s advertising platform for agents.
+It allows you to promote your listings AND connect with new clients.
 Our data shows that for every $1 you put into Zillow/Trulia, you can get around $2.60 back.

 If you want to follow along on a free agent account, you can sign up here on Zillow’s website.

 Zillow Premier Agent is the advertising platform for Zillow and Trulia.
 While both sites allow you to post listings for free, becoming a premier agent has two major benefits:

 1. Exclusivity: On listings you submit to Zillow as the seller’s agent, you get to be the exclusive agent promoted on the page.
 This increases your odds of getting the full commission.
 If you don’t sign up for Zillow Premier Agent, other agents will appear on your listing.

 2. Wider Reach: As a Zillow Premier Agent, you also get to advertise on the local listings provided by non-Zillow Premier Agents.
 This is a great way to generate buyer leads even if you don’t have a listing of your own to advertise on Zillow.

 Let’s take a look at the two types of listings on Zillow so you can see what I’m talking about.